Pigeon Point Teachers

 Cost

-The cost of the three day program varies annually.
-Please call or email to find out the fee for this year’s program.
-The teacher is not charged for their Pigeon Point experience and chaperones are charged a discounted rate.
-The cost includes accommodations and all six meals except for the first lunch, which students bring.
-Transportation to and from the program, and to and from our teaching locations, is provided by the individual groups attending our program.
+The cost of the program varies annually.
+Please call to find out the fee for this year’s program.
+Program fee is charged per student (teachers are free and cabin leaders are at a discounted price).
+The fee includes instruction by trained naturalists, housing, and all meals except for the first lunch, which students bring.
+Transportation to and from the program and to and from our teaching locations is provided by the individual groups attending our program.
 Bus transportation to our teaching locations on the second day can be arranged at an additional cost.

-For more information, please email our Program Director Chelsea Wright, text or call our office at (650) 879-1835
+For more information, please contact Program Director Chelsea Wright by email or phone at (650) 879-1835.

 Pigeon Point Student Video Presentation